manalbendali/manalbendali/README.md

 # Hi there, I'm Bendali Manal! 👋🏻

 I'm a passionate software engineer with a love for crafting innovative solutions and exploring new technologies.
-Currently pursuing my engineering degree in computer science, I'm enthusiastic about developing web and mobile applications that make a difference.
+Currently pursuing my master's degree in computer science, I'm enthusiastic about developing web and mobile applications that make a difference.

 ## 🚀 About Me